The other day I learned some troubling news about an old friend.

 Others point to the peeling paint and overworked plumbing as reasons that it is best to raze the ballpark instead of spending money to preserve it and bring it up to current code.

-While the Astrodome, Yankee Stadium, and Turner Field cannot compete with the intimacy of Tinker Field fans of those venues are justified in feeling their loss.
+Even though the Astrodome, Yankee Stadium, and Turner Field cannot compete with the intimacy of Tinker Field, fans of those venues are justified in feeling their loss just as strongly.

 I can close my eyes and still picture Tinker Field the way I remember it.
 I prefer to think of it like it was and not like the neglected facility it became.